minghsu0107/minghsu0107.github.io/content/posts/http-context.md

 - Golang
 - Gin-Gonic
 - HTTP
+description: |-
+  When developing HTTP APIs, we may have to process the same request-specific data throughout middlewares.
+Since it's a quite common pattern, I decide to figure it out and share how I solve it.
 ---
 When developing HTTP APIs, we may have to process the same request-specific data throughout middlewares.
 Since it's a quite common pattern, I decide to figure it out and share how I solve it.